 "More traditionally, art would come in through a third party person and the artist would never visit the place where the art is," Bennett said.

-This is also shown in how the program is run: When an artist is invited to join AIR, they work in the office, alongside everyone else, from the programmers to the janitors.
+This is also shown in how the program is run: When an artist is invited to join AIR, they work in the office, alongside everyone else, from the programmers to the cleaners.
 Bennett refers to it as a "social model," with the artist and those who will view the art on a daily basis interacting and seeing each other's problem solving methods.
 This process is befitting of the social network's ethos, and artists in the program seem to embrace it, too: Val Britton, a San Francisco-based artist who spent hours suspending 600 individually-cut pieces of paper from string inside a light shaft between floors, said the amount of engagement during the installation was the most enjoyable part of the process.

 At the beginning of the AIR program, Bennett says he focused on looking for artists who "shared a sense of hacker spirit," by using materials in innovative and expressive ways that mirrored the company's value of experimentation.
 But as the program grew, that emphasis has shifted.
 Now, Bennett says he looks for those who "come from a culture or background that is not the predominant one" and will express a unique worldview in their art.